Investigating Social Worlds

 The Body, The Self and Others

 This module explores the ways in which social identities and subjectivities can be created, maintained and expressed through the body and with reference to 'Others'.
-It particularly considers the following:
+It particularly considers:

 Ethnicity, 'Race' and Everyday Life

 This module examines the intersection of three key concepts in contemporary sociology - ethnicity 'race' and everyday life.
-It particularly considers the following:
+It particularly considers:

 Families and Social Divisions